imhassla/slack-telegram-gate/README.md

 - Here you will need to specify the URL that the integration server will return after launch.

 - The party setting up the integration and owning this application server provides this link to partners for connection.
+Make sure the status is verified.

 ## Install
 With venv environment (python3-full and python3-pip required):